hwilson2563/page-builder/README.md

 ## [View Project Here](https://wdprogramming.github.io/page-builder/)
 ## Purpose
 The page builder was created for in-house use to create stylish page layouts.
 It gives the user the ability to edit and rearrange components.
-At the end the user can export the html and paste it into the hosting file.
+At the end, the user can export the html and paste it into the hosting file.
 ### Release Notes for 6.17.19 :
 * create side bar with animations and close and open features
 * put in header and footer placeholder images